 John Maynard Keynes

-Keynes observed that during a recession there was a collapse in demand for private goods and assets and a rise in demand for security illustrated by the rise in purchasing power of money.
-Keynes began his exploration of a theoretical work to examine the relationship between unemployment, money, and price movement during the 1920s.
+Keynes observed that during a recession, there was a collapse in demand for private goods and assets and a rise in demand for security, illustrated by the rise in purchasing power of money.
+Keynes began his exploration of theoretical work to examine the relationship between unemployment, money, and price movement during the 1920s.
 This work was entitled Treatise on Money, which was published in 1930 in two volumes.
-The central core idea boiled down to the relationship that if the amount of money being saved exceeds the amount being invested, which tends to unfold when interest rates are too high whereby interest income exceeds expected income from investment, then the theory suggested unemployment will rise.
+The central core idea boiled down to the relationship that if the amount of money being saved exceeds the amount being invested, which tends to unfold when interest rates are too high, whereby interest income exceeds expected income from investment, then the theory suggests unemployment will rise.
 Consequently, Keynes became a major critic of the British government’s austerity measures during the Great Depression.
-The austerity idea was that confidence declined because of inflation so one needs to firm up confidence by austerity and that will lower real interest rates.
+The austerity idea was that confidence declined because of inflation, so one needs to firm up confidence through austerity, which will lower real interest rates.
 Keynes believed that budget deficits could become a good thing under such recessionary conditions.
 He wrote, “For Government borrowing of one kind or another is nature’s remedy, so to speak, for preventing business losses from being, in so severe a slump as to present one, so great as to bring production altogether to a standstill.

-By 1933, Keynes published his next work the Means to Prosperity, which contained specific policy recommendations for tackling unemployment within a global recession.
-His idea was that government could engage in counter-cyclical public spending to offset the collapse in private spending.
+By 1933, Keynes published his next work, the Means to Prosperity, which contained specific policy recommendations for tackling unemployment during a global recession.
+His idea was that the government could engage in counter-cyclical public spending to offset the collapse in private spending.
 The Means to Prosperity contains one of the first mentions of the multiplier effect through the leveraging of the economy with credit.
-This work was addressed primarily to the British Government, Nonetheless, a copy was sent to the newly elected President Roosevelt and other world leaders.
+This work was addressed primarily to the British Government.
+Nonetheless, a copy was sent to the newly elected President Roosevelt and other world leaders.
 While some attribute the reversal of the trend in the Great Depression to Keynes, this is not true.
-The work was taken seriously by Britain, but it lad no real impact upon reshaping the austerity demands of Roosevelt’s Brains Trust.
+The work was taken seriously by Britain, but it had no real impact upon reshaping the austerity demands of Roosevelt’s Brains Trust.
 In truth, it was Secretary of the Treasury Henry Morgenthau, Jr. (1891–1967) who introduced Roosevelt to George Warren, known as the Farm-Economist.
-It was Warren to inspired the whole devaluation of the dollar by raising the price of gold from $20 to $35 an ounce.
+It was Warren who inspired the whole devaluation of the dollar by raising the price of gold from $20 to $35 an ounce.

-The European powers, dominated especially France who had not yet defaulted on its debt, proposed immediate agreement on currency stabilization under a gold standard given France held large gold reserves.
-The head of the U.S. delegation Secretary of State Cordell Hull worked out a compromise to stabilize the US dollar, the British pound and the French frank.
-On July 3 FDR without warning issued a statement that rejected the compromise and destroyed the conference.
-He refused to renounce freedom to devalue the dollar, insisting that its purchasing power, not its gold content, needed stabilizing.
+The European powers, dominated especially by France, had not yet defaulted on its debt and proposed immediate agreement on currency stabilization under a gold standard, given France held large gold reserves.
+The head of the U.S. delegation, Secretary of State Cordell Hull, worked out a compromise to stabilize the US dollar, the British pound, and the French franc.
+On July 3, FDR, without warning, issued a statement that rejected the compromise and destroyed the conference.
+He refused to renounce the freedom to devalue the dollar, insisting that its purchasing power, not its gold content, needed stabilizing.
 Hull was humiliated.
-Another delegate, Senator Key Pittman of the silver mining state of Nevada spent his time trying to arrange subsidies for the silver industry.
-The conference adjourned July 28, a total failure.
+Another delegate, Senator Key Pittman of the silver mining state of Nevada, spent his time trying to arrange subsidies for the silver industry.
+The conference adjourned on July 28, a total failure.

 In his General Theory, Keynes now outright challenged the earlier neo-classical economic belief that effectively laissez-faire economics was dead.
-He assumed that government could manage the economy showing that this core concept of Karl Marx (1818–1883) did influence Keynes from that perspective.
-The Russian revolution was 1917 and the German Revolution was 1918 where Germans were inviting the Russian communists to take control of their new government.
-That failed, but it led to the hyper-inflation of the early 1920s.
+He assumed that government could manage the economy, showing that this core concept of Karl Marx (1818–1883) did influence Keynes from that perspective.
+The Russian Revolution was in 1917, and the German Revolution was in 1918, when Germans were inviting the Russian communists to take control of their new government.
+That failed, but it led to the hyperinflation of the early 1920s.

-Classical economists had believed in Jean Baptiste Say (1767-1832) Say’s Law, which, simply put, states that “supply creates its own demand”, and that in a free market workers would always be willing to lower their wages to a level where employers could profitably offer them jobs.
+Classical economists believed in Jean Baptiste Say (1767-1832) and what became known as Say’s Law, which, simply put, states that “supply creates its own demand” and that in a free market, workers would always be willing to lower their wages to a level where employers could profitably offer them jobs.
 This was true until unionization.
-Keynes argued that the price stickiness would emerge because in reality workers often refuse to lower their wage demands even in cases where a classical economist might argue it is rational for them to do so.
-Consequently, in the post Say world, Marxism was taking hold creating unionized workers.
-Therefore, due in part to the price stickiness, Keynes argued that thise would establish an interaction of “aggregate demand” and “aggregate supply” that may lead to stable unemployment equilibrium.
+Keynes argued that price stickiness would emerge because, in reality, workers often refuse to lower their wage demands, even in cases where a classical economist might argue it is rational for them to do so.
+Consequently, in the post-Say world, Marxism was taking hold creating unionized workers.
+Therefore, due in part to the price stickiness, Keynes argued that this would establish an interaction of “aggregate demand” and “aggregate supply” that may lead to stable unemployment equilibrium.

 Unions sought to fix wages and buck the business cycle.
 But that is the same as saying milk is $5 a gallon and the supply just doubled but it is illegal to pay less than $5.
-It does not matter if it is labor or a commodity for both are the root of value in a transaction.
+It does not matter if it is labor or a commodity, for both are the roots of value in a transaction.
 I will do this for that.
-Unions thus indeed created a stickiness to the value of labor that only drove unemployment higher offering less stabilization.
+Unions thus indeed created a stickiness to the value of labor that only drove unemployment higher, offering less stabilization.

 Keynes argued in his General Theory that demand, rather than supply, was the key variable governing the overall level of economic activity.
 Aggregate demand, he proposed, equaled the total unhoarded income within a society, which he defined as the sum of consumption and investment.
 In a state of unemployment and unused production capacity, one can only enhance employment and total income by first increasing expenditures for either consumption or investment.
 Without government intervention to increase expenditure, an economy will remain trapped in a low employment equilibrium, whereas the demonstration of this possibility has been described as the revolutionary formal achievement of the work.